Aliases for PITX2 Gene

 GeneCards Summary for PITX2 Gene

 PITX2 (Paired-Like Homeodomain 2) is a Protein Coding gene.
-Diseases associated with PITX2 include axenfeld-rieger syndrome, type 1 and iridogoniodysgenesis, type 2.
+Diseases associated with PITX2 include iris hypoplasia and axenfeld-rieger syndrome, type 1.
 Among its related pathways are Heart Development and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is PITX3.

 UniProtKB/Swiss-Prot for PITX2 Gene